ms/buildtogether.tech/versioning/index.md

 Dozens of version control systems exist.
 For many years, CVS was the workhorse of the open source world, and very popular in commercial projects as well.
-It was replaced by Subversion, which fixe many of its predecessor's flaws while introducing a few minor ones of its own.
+It was replaced by Subversion, which fixed many of its predecessor's flaws while introducing a few minor ones of its own.
 Both of these were <span g="centralized_system">centralized systems</span>: